nation3/law/Constitution.linked.md

 The Supreme Court consists of the signatories lawfully elected in the Judges Multisig.

 ### Appointment of Supreme Court Judges
+a) The DAO shall elect Judges once a year on [%Judge Elections Day];
-a) The DAO shall not elect or dismiss a Judge arbitrarily.
+#) The DAO shall not elect or dismiss a Judge arbitrarily.
 #) The DAO shall dismiss a Judge in case of breach, as described in the Judge Contract.

 ### Specialized Courts
 The DAO shall create Specialized Nested Courts as deemed needed.
 Parties participating in cases submitted to Nested  Courts shall be able to appeal the ruling as many times as possible and take the case to the Supreme Court.

+### Appeal
+Parties of a Nation3 Jurisdiction Agreement might appeal the outcome ruled by the Supreme Court, after which the DAO shall intervene, review all evidence (which shall be made public) and veto such outcome if it's ruled as wrong by the DAO.
+If vetoed, the Supreme Court shall adopt a new outcome.

 ## Legislature
 The Legislature shall be vested in the Citizens through the DAO.